SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - x is incremented when a change in the SFe format is made in a way that makes the resulting files incompatible with the previous version.
 - y is incremented when there are new features added to the SFe format.
 - SFe should not skip "y" versions.
-- L is incremented when there are small changes made to the specification, if L is absent, then assume that it is "a."
+- L is incremented when there are small changes made to the specification.
+The first version will not include L.
 - An example of a final specification version would be 4.0.

 Draft specification milestones have version numbers in the format x.y.zL, where x, y and z are numbers and L is a letter.
 In this case, the versioning works similarly to a final specification, but with these changes:

 - z is incremented when the draft undergoes a larger change, or large updates are made to the software.
 - L is incremented when there are small changes, but only when pointed out by others.
+The first version will not include L.
 - An example of a draft specification version would be 4.0.5.

 During the development of specifications, version numbers will be in the format x.y.aaaabbccL, where x, y, z, a, b and c are numbers, and L is a letter.
 The versioning is similar to final specifications and milestone drafts, but aaaabbcc is the day in which the specification was updated, and L is incremented when updated.